-The first responder—the firefighter, EMT, and paramedic—is out in the community and interacting with people every day.
+The first responder-the firefighter, EMT, and paramedic-is out in the community and interacting with people every day.
 They are entering people’s homes, going into warehouses, inspecting restaurants, visiting homeless shelters, trekking into impromptu camps along creeks and rivers, and entering farms and ranches all around the state.
 First responders are welcomed into places that most people will never go, and may never even know exist.
 It is a huge responsibility, and the trust coming from the community is a privilege that every first responder should be thankful for.
+Although they might not always be able to make it to a call in time, they try their best to make sure that you are equipped to handle the emergency until they can arrive.
+Some first responders offer first aid training on equipment such as the ZOLL AED Plus package to those who are interested in lending a helping hand as a way to give you what you need to help until they arrive.
 Ultimately, the first responder community honors that trust by making sure that they are treating every patient with whom they interact to the best of their ability and with the utmost respect.
 Caring for people, after all, is the bottom line of the job.

 Human Trafficking and Healthcare